Jagan-18/Kubernetes/K8s_Interview _Per.md

 ---
 ### What is a Service in Kubernetes, and why is it needed?**
-- A **Service** in Kubernetes is an abstraction layer that defines a logical set of Pods and a policy by which to access them.
+- A Service in Kubernetes is an abstraction that defines a logical set of pods and a policy to access them.
+It enables communication between pods and external clients or within the cluster.
-- It acts as a stable endpoint (IP address and DNS name) for Pods, which can change over time due to scaling, pod restarts, or updates.
----

 #### Why do we need a Service?
 1. **Stable Network Access**: Pods in Kubernetes are dynamic and can be created or destroyed at any time.
 Since Pods get new IP addresses on restarts, a Service provides a **stable IP address** and **DNS name** for accessing the group of Pods, even when their underlying IPs change.
 2. **Load Balancing**: A Service automatically balances traffic across multiple Pods, helping distribute load efficiently and ensuring high availability.